 If for any reason you wish to withdraw, you must officially notify the college in writing by completing and submitting an Official Withdrawal form [PDF – 34 KB] to the Strategic Enrolment Services department.
 The official date of withdrawal will be noted as the date the withdrawal form is received.

-International students should contact the International Office for information regarding concerning withdrawal or refunds.
+International students must contact the International Office for information regarding withdrawal or refunds.
+For more information on international student withdrawals, visit: https://durhamcollege.ca/info-for/international/study-dc/financial-information.

 Apprenticeship students should contact Whitby Campus, Enrolment Services at 905.721.3300 for information on withdrawals and refunds.